 - Dimensions (Inches): 6 x 7.9 x 19.3

 Provided you were partially satisfied with the performance of the Singer 4452 – but wanted something more powerful – the Brother PQ1500SL can be one of the best sewing machines of your dream.
 That’s because it offers better features than the Singer 4452 on at least two counts.

 First, while this sewing machine has a maximum sewing speed of 1100 SPM, this one won’t stop at less than 1500 stitches per minute.
-Second, this sewing machine provides an extra-large extension table to let you handle bigger and heavy fabrics with ease.
+Second, this sewing machine provides an extra-large extension table to let you handle bigger and heavy fabrics such as canvas with ease.

 Yet another feature of this model, which is rarely available in other sewing machines, is its built-in knee lifter.
 When combined with the extension table, it provides you everything you need to quilt seamlessly.
 Also on offer are four feed dog settings to provide you maximum control over the thick fabric.

 Being quite heavy, the PQ1500SL provides a stable sewing environment.
 So, don’t move the machine often.
 Hence you’ll face less/minimal vibration while sewing.